 Adopting sustainability as a business strategy often entails a cultural change, which is why it must be championed by the leaders of the organization.
 Their job is to explain its significance and support any adjustments required.
-This means that senior management needs to set the sustainability agenda and make sure that line organizations understand and embrace the goals that have been set and the targets that have been agreed.

-A proof point may be whether a board member is able to explain sustainability to explain the companies sustainability approach and the business implications in a one-on-one situation.
+This means that senior management needs to set the sustainability agenda and make sure that line organisations understand and embrace the goals that have been set and the targets that have been agreed.
+A proof point may be whether a board member is able to explain sustainability data and their business implications in a one-on-one situation.